ZeroDayPoke/holbertonschool-printf/README.md

 <h2>Format Characters</h2>
 <p>
 There are characters which specify which conversion will be applied.
 These are called format characters.
-Format characters are utilized upon detecting a \fB%\fR character.
+Format characters are utilized upon detecting a <strong>%</strong> character.
 The format character is required according to data type in order for the function to properly display different inputs (char, int, and string).
 </p>
 c: print a single character